Anti-Bribery for Sales · Module 2 of 2

 Find a smaller gesture that stays under the threshold.

-Sasha has a point.
 Drop the rugby.
-Send Bree a AUD $200 single ticket to a technical conference next week, a copy of an industry book, a hand-written note from Mark.
+Send Bree a AUD $200 conference ticket, an industry book, a hand-written note.
 Under the AUD $250 threshold.
 Log it on the way out.
-Looks proportionate on the register.
-Reads to Bree exactly the way the AUD $620 ticket reads, just smaller.
+Reads to Bree the way the AUD $620 ticket reads, just smaller.

 Portrait of Sasha O'Brien, CFO